Beaches

 Otherwise, plunk your beach chair and umbrella by the Pier near Palace Playland and all the amusement that is Old Orchard Beach.
 You can even walk barefoot to buy salty delicious pier fries or a slice of hot fresh pizza.

-It’s no wonder why this beach earns a placement among the best of Maine’s beaches.
+It’s no wonder why this beach earns a place among the best beaches in the state.

 This beach in Kennebunkport doesn’t make everyone’s list, which makes it even more special.

-This three-mile stretch of white sand in Kennebunkport near Cape Porpoise offers gentle surf and room to spread out, with great views of the Goose Rocks – hence the name, and Timber Island.
+This 3-mile stretch of white sand in Kennebunkport near Cape Porpoise offers gentle surf and room to spread out, with great views of the Goose Rocks – hence the name – and Timber Island.

 Goose Rocks is located in a protected bay, between Cape Porpoise and Biddeford’s Fortune’s Rocks.

-Kennebunkport’s scenic beach is located in front of the namesake grand hotel, The Colony.
+Kennebunkport’s scenic beach is located in front of the namesake grand hotel: Colony Hotel.

-This beach in York is two miles long, with views of The Nubble Lighthouse – the most photographed lighthouse in the country.
-Nearby Short Sands Beach is within walking distance of ice cream parlors, shops, restaurants, and The Golden Rod where saltwater taffy is made.
+This beach in York Maine is 2 miles long, with views of The Nubble Lighthouse – the most photographed lighthouse in the country.
+Nearby Short Sands Beach is within walking distance of ice cream parlors, shops, restaurants, and The Goldenrod where saltwater taffy is made.

-Short Sands is the more happening beach, a playground of sand and sights and sounds, but their proximity to each other makes it easy to enjoy both Long and Short Sands beaches.
+Short Sands is the more happening beach – a playground of sand and sights and sounds – but its proximity to Long Sands Beach makes it easy to enjoy both spots.

 Ogunquit Beach